 The high transaction fee is a common dilemma.
 Even on the Blockchain, you have to pay a considerable amount to transfer your funds.
 However, custodian wallets allow you to transfer funds without any processing fee.
 A person having a custodian wallet can make instant transfers within the ecosystem of the custodian.

-Moreover, the speed of transaction has always been leveraged to charge more fees to the people.
+Moreover, the speed of transactions has always been leveraged to charge more fees to the people.
 Whether it is the bank or any Blockchain platform, transferring funds faster requires a greater fee but the custodian wallets don’t charge any fee for doing instant transfers.
 Freewallet is the most common example of such an ecosystem.

 Security comes as an obvious benefit as the core reason for using a custodian wallet is to have an unprecedented backup for your private keys so that even if you lose your key, you will not lose your funds.
 In addition to this, a custodian also provides support for some common problems such as providing a refund for the transaction but under certain conditions.